michaelwenk/sherlock/README.md

     docker-compose -f docker-compose.yml -f docker-compose.production.yml up -d

-It can take a few minutes until all services are available and registered.
+Note: It can take a few minutes until all services are available and registered.

 #### Stop
 To stop this application use